It’s the holiday season! Which means lots of fun, celebration, aaaand…

 - It doesn’t have to be complicated.
 In fact, it shouldn’t be.

-3. Identify Your Priorities
+3. Identify Priorities in Time, Money, and Energy

 For the first few Christmases I shared with my husband, I wasn’t really sure what I even wanted it to look like and worried whether we were doing it the way we “should.”
 It got more complicated when we added kids to the equation.
 How should we approach Santa, stockings, outings, crafts, food, travel…and on and on?